condense9/hark-lang/guide/src/vm/source-to-success-compilation.md

 *sequence* of VM instructions (bytecode).

 Examples of compiling expressions:
-- convert literal Python types to Teal types
+- convert literal Python types to Hark types
 - convert `N_If` (the if-expression Node) into linear instructions and conditional Jumps